 What Is Cherry Eye?

-Signs of Cherry Eye in Cats
+Symptoms of Cherry Eye in Cats

 Causes of Cherry Eye

 Depending on the severity of the cherry eye, treatment may not even be necessary.
 Some cherry eyes will come and go on their own while others will pop out and stay out.
-In order to avoid secondary problems of a cherry eye, the gland will have to be put back into the eye socket very carefully.
+Your vet may carefully tuck the membrane back into the eye socket.
 Manual, gentle pressure on the gland may replace it, but it will often come back out.

 How to Prevent Cherry Eye